bigbio/py-pgatk/README.md

 [![PyPI version](https://badge.fury.io/py/pypgatk.svg)](https://badge.fury.io/py/pypgatk)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/pypgatk)

-**pypgatk** is a Python library part of the [ProteoGenomics Analysis Toolkit](https://pgatk.readthedocs.io/en/latest).
+**pypgatk** is a Python library - part of the [ProteoGenomics Analysis Toolkit](https://pgatk.readthedocs.io/en/latest).
 It provides different bioinformatics tools for proteogenomics data analysis.

 # Requirements:

-This package requirements vary depending on the way that you want to install it (all three are independent, you don't need all these requirements):
+The package requirements vary depending on the way that you want to install it (you need one of the following):

 - pip: if installation goes through pip, you will require Python3 and pip3 installed.
 - Bioconda: if installation goes through Bioconda, you will require that [conda is installed and configured to use bioconda channels](https://bioconda.github.io/user/index.html).